 Steam Audio is an advanced spatial audio solution for games and VR.
 Uses physics-based sound propagation on top of HRTF-based binaural audio to generate immersion.

 On simpler words, replaces the 3D Sound System that Unity currently has built in.
 The SDK has a ton of features, some of them listed in the image bellow.

-On this post I will go over some of the most basic usage and implementation to give realism to sounds in-game, without the need of modifying your scene.
-On another post I will continue with the most advanced usage, like baking sound areas to avoid CPU usage.
+On this post I’ll go over some of the most basic usage and implementation to give realism to sounds in-game, without the need of modifying your scene.

 Steam Audio has been released for Unity (using a Unity package) and for C with an API for custom engines.
 It also contains a user manual, but I’m writing this because with the manual I wasn’t able to make it work.

 At the time of writing the current version is 2.0-beta.2.
 You can download the current beta version here.